CanDIG/candigv2-ingest/README.md

 #### API

 The clinical ingest API runs at `$CANDIG_URL/ingest/clinical`.
 Simply send a request with an authorized bearer token and a JSON body with your `DonorWithClinicalData` object.
 See the swagger UI/[schema](ingest_openapi.yaml) for the response format.
+The request will return a response with a queue ID.
+You can check the status of your ingest using that ID at `$CANDIG_URL/ingest/status/{queue_id}`.

 #### Command line

 This method is mainly used for development work but may also be used if the JSON body is too big to send easily via POST.

 To ingest via the commandline script, the location of your clinical data JSON, credentials of a user authorized to ingest (`site_admin` or `program_curator`) and the `client_id` and `client_secret` must be specified.

 If you are in a testing environment and the default site administrator is still in place, this can be done by copying the `env.sh` file to the ingest container and executing it